xdebug/vscode-php-debug/README.md

 2. [Configure PHP to use Xdebug](https://xdebug.org/docs/install#configure-php) by adding `zend_extension=path/to/xdebug` to your php.ini.
 The path of your php.ini is shown in your `phpinfo()` output under "Loaded Configuration File".

-3. Enable remote debugging in your `php.ini`:
+3. Enable remote debugging in your `xdebug.ini`:

    For Xdebug v3.x.x: